bparanj/crystal/electronics/zettel/diode.md

    Research how different materials used in diodes (e.g., silicon carbide) impact efficiency in power conversion circuits.
 How can these materials be optimized for use in renewable energy systems?

-A diode is a fundamental electronic component that allows current to flow in one direction while blocking it in the opposite direction.
-This asymmetric conduction property makes diodes useful in various applications such as rectification, signal demodulation, and voltage regulation.
-Diodes consist of a junction between two types of semiconductor materials, p-type and n-type silicon, which creates a depletion region that controls the flow of current.
+A diode is an electronic component that allows current to flow in one direction while blocking it in the opposite direction.
+This property makes diodes useful in applications such as rectification, signal demodulation, and voltage regulation.

 Atomic Ideas:

 2. How does one express the diode equation mathematically?

 The diode equation relates the current (I) flowing through a diode to the voltage (V) across it: $I = I_s(e^{\frac{V}{nV_T}} - 1)$, where $I_s$ represents the reverse saturation current, n the ideality factor, and $V_T$ the thermal voltage (approximately 26mV at room temperature).

 This equation resembles a steep hill.
 Just as it takes significant effort (voltage) to start climbing, but then progress (current) increases rapidly, a diode requires a threshold voltage before conducting significantly, after which current increases exponentially.

 Calculate the current through a silicon diode with $I_s = 1\text{nA}$, n = 1, at room temperature, with 0.7V forward bias: